Otakudesuka/watchmen-stimulation/README.md

 There is also a safe point for the player to rest.

 To run this stimulation :
-1. Download the zip folder.
+1. Download the zip folder ie. data.zip and the folders too.
 2. Extract all the files from it.
 3. Run the watchmen stimulation.exe
 4. Enjoy the stimulation!!